-They are certified with the FDA a Class 1 “therapeutic massager for physical medicine.”
+They are certified with the FDA as a Class 1 “therapeutic massager for physical medicine.”

-Their bread and butter feature that they boast on this product is it’s sheer power toping at 3700 Revolutions Per Minute (It vibrates in a circular motion).
+Their bread and butter feature that they boast of on this product is its sheer power toping at 3700 Revolutions Per Minute (It vibrates in a circular motion).

-Definitely a plus one in the books for customers service and public outreach.
+A plus one in the books for customer service and public outreach.